 Herod's Law

-Herod's Law (original Spanish title La ley de Herodes) is a 1999 Mexican satirical black comedy political film, directed by Luis Estrada and produced by Bandidos Films; it is a caricature of corruption in Mexico and the long-ruling PRI party (notably the first Mexican film to criticize the PRI explicitly by name, which caused some controversy and interference from the Mexican government because of it).
-The film won the Ariel Award for Best Picture from the Mexican Academy of Film.
-It was also awarded the Special Jury Prize in Latin American Cinema at the Sundance Film Festival.
+Herod's Law (original Spanish title La ley de Herodes) is a 1999 Mexican satirical black comedy political film, directed by Luis Estrada and produced by Bandidos Films.
+The film is a caricature of corruption in Mexico and the long-ruling PRI party.
+Notably, it was the first Mexican film to criticize the PRI explicitly by name, which sparked controversy and led to interference from the Mexican government because of it.

 Plot

-The film opens inside an office, with a man anxiously filling bags with money before fleeing into the night, leaving a recently killed man lying inside.
-An angry peasant mob catches him, and decapitates him with a machete.
+A man in an office anxiously fills bags with money before fleeing into the night.
+An angry peasant mob catches him, and decapitates him.